 Components are attached to PCBs using a number of different soldering methods.
 Large scale production is usually done with machine placement and most likely reflow ovens.
 Very tiny components may be attached by highly skilled professionals with the help of a microscope and precision tools.

-Once assembly is complete the finished circuit is usually tested by visual inspection to check the quality of the construction, analog signature analysis while the power is off, in circuit testing to check voltage and frequency while the power is on and finally a functional test to make sure the circuit operates in the way it was intended to.
+Once China PCB fabrication and assembly is complete the finished circuit is usually tested by visual inspection to check the quality of the construction, analog signature analysis while the power is off, in circuit testing to check voltage and frequency while the power is on and finally a functional test to make sure the circuit operates in the way it was intended to.